Explore

 Do Believe the Truth!

-Posted : 8 years, 6 months ago on 22 September 2015 06:17 (A review of Dig Out Your Soul)
+Posted : 9 years, 1 month ago on 22 September 2015 06:17 (A review of Dig Out Your Soul)

 Alas!
 A great Oasis album!
 The best Oasis album since Be Here Now (yes I am a “best since Be Here Now” person, not a “best since Morning Glory” person) one which is great from start to finish, unlike the patchy efforts of Heathen Chemistry and Don’t Believe the Truth.
 Dig Out Your Soul is the most ambitious Oasis album since Be Here Now.
 Their previous three albums missed the large-scale orchestras and choirs present in their 90’s output and instead relied more on the acoustic side of things.
-Dig Out Your Soul brought it all back, creating the most richly textured Oasis album - one soaked in a trippy, psychedelic, moody, 60’s inspired atmosphere.
+Dig Out Your Soul brought it all back, creating the most richly textured Oasis album - one soaked in a trippy, psychedelic, moody, 60s-inspired atmosphere.

 The first good sign with Dig Out Your Soul is the album cover - it rocks!
 I haven’t seen an Oasis album cover that good since The Masterplan but onto the actual songs, the first two tracks are excellent and they’re not singles.
-The structure of Bag It Up reminds me of Rock ‘n’Roll Star in how the final portion of the song has no vocals with epic over the top instrumentation.
-This along with The Turning and The Shock of Lightning are the most balls to wall rockers Oasis have done since the 90’s.
+The structure of Bag It Up reminds me of Rock ‘n’ Roll Star in how the final portion of the song has no vocals with epic over-the-top instrumentation.
+This along with The Turning and The Shock of Lightning are the most balls-to-the-wall rockers Oasis has done since the 90’s.
 Waiting For the Rapture is a good mid-tempo rocker, although I do feel the demo version is more atmospheric.
-I consider I’m Outta Time to be the best song Liam ever wrote.
-Oasis aren’t the first band to come to mind when I think of love songs; with several of their songs such as Wonderwall I’m unsure whether they would be classified as love songs but this is one song which can undeniably be classified as such and such a beauty at that.
-Falling Down is one of Noel’s finest accomplishments, showcasing Oasis vision of the apocalypse.
-It’s strangely prophetic this dark and brooding song would be Oasis’ final single, as well as with the album as a whole; signaling the final days of a band whose popularity was shrinking.
+Likewise, I consider I’m Outta Time to be the best song Liam ever wrote.
+Oasis isn’t the first band to come to mind when I think of love songs; with several of their songs such as Wonderwall, I’m unsure whether they would be classified as love songs but this is one song which can undeniably be classified as such and such a beauty at that.
+Falling Down is one of Noel’s finest accomplishments, showcasing Oasis' vision of the apocalypse.
+It’s strangely prophetic this dark and brooding song would be Oasis’ final single, as well as with the album as a whole; signalling the final days of a band whose popularity was shrinking.
 The album still isn’t without its weak songs, coming in the form of Ain’t Got Nothin’ and The Nature of Reality.
-With the later, I can tell you a lot of Oasis fans hate this song with a passion: Me?
+With the latter, I can tell you a lot of Oasis fans hate this song with a passion: Me?
 I think it’s more mediocre than terrible.

-Dig Out Your Soul can proudly sit beside Oasis’ first three albums and partially makes up for the band’s lackluster run during the 2000’s but hey, we don’t look back in anger, I heard you say.
+Dig Out Your Soul can proudly sit beside Oasis’ first three albums and partially makes up for the band’s lackluster run during the 2000’s, but hey, we don’t look back in anger, I heard you say.

 Oasis: 1991 - 2009